EverWinter23/skynet/LOG.md

 Whilst, the handler.py module checks the Q for any pending actions --which have not been executed yet.

+# BUGS

+All the known bugs have been listed below, with their status.

+### BUG #1 [RESOLVED]

+How to handle actions which ran into error during their execution?

 **[DISCARDED] EnQing at the End if action unsuccessful**: This approach was discarded because it introduced bugs.
 Consider a scenario in which a file was created inside the dir being monitored and that action failed --due to conn. problems.
 And another action